torquefi/torque_dapp/README.md

 ## Overview

 <!-- Torque is a non-custodial smart contract automation protocol.
 It unifies the finest onchain economic opportunities, beginning with yield and loans, and streamlines interaction with them while guaranteeing self-custody. -->
-Torque is an automation protocol to streamline saving while minimizing risk via dynamic routing.
+Torque is a smart contract automation protocol to streamline saving while minimizing risk via dynamic routing.
 It unifies non-custodial yield and loan opportunities to satisfy the key components of wealth generation.

 - **Website**: [torque.fi](https://torque.fi)
 - **Documentation**: [docs.torque.fi](https://docs.torque.fi)